 - Founded an organization at her school aimed at raising community awareness for various health issues and engendering public support to fix them.

-2) Basic Science & Research
+2) Basic Science & Research Track for BS/MD

-3) Medical Devices
+3) Medical Devices Track for BS/MD

-Student C’s academic interests lay in engineering, but he also wanted to be able to translate devices that he built directly into improved patient care.
+Student C’s academic interests lay in engineering.
+However, he also wanted to be able to translate devices that he built directly into improved patient care.
 His interest in engineering came from her time spent on his school’s robotics team since fourth grade.
 His interest in medicine came from hospital volunteering that he did as part of his school’s National Junior Honor Society.
 To merge his two passions, he:

 - Took up a NASA internship in high school, which focused on medical devices for cancer therapy